Animation

 - Scroll through the timeline to the time at which you want to create a keyframe.

-- Move/rotate/scale the entity to the position/orientation/scale that you want at that keyframe.
+- Move, rotate and scale the entity to the position, orientation and scale that you want at that keyframe.

-- Click the button to add a keyframe and adjust the interpolation mode as desired.
+- Click the add button to add a keyframe and adjust the interpolation mode as desired.

 - Repeat steps 2-4, adding any additional keyframes.